 They are a circle of zealots whose members are tight-knit.
 The Children live and die by the ocean; they hold the belief that Fys will bless their devotion (if they survive the inevitable fysa poisoning) or deem them unworthy and return them to their side.
 Many of the Children are preachers or artisans, manufacturing trinkets and charms to sell in Ichorrai.

-Currently, the Children are under the leadership of Saint Cainan, the highest ranking member left alive after the chaos of a recent aria storm wiped out much of the family.
+Currently, the Children are under the leadership of Saint Cainan, the highest ranking member left alive after the chaos of a recent aria storm wiped out much of the family and left many other members missing.

 Their ranks are as follows: